-It’s a two for one this week and I’m sharing two easy-peasy ways to add art to your kitchen.
-I bought a pretty, but basic canvas print for my kitchen and this is a quick tutorial on how to kick the chic appeal up a notch.
+It’s a two for one this week and I’m sharing easy-peasy ways to add art to your kitchen.
+I bought a pretty, but basic canvas print for my kitchen and this is a quick tutorial on how to kick the chic appeal up a notch by making a DIY frame.
 Plus, I’m giving you a pretty printable for the art it’s replacing.

 Out shopping a few weeks ago, I stumbled upon this cute little canvas print at Ross for $11.99.